 Python is a powerful programming language that is scalable and uses code that is readable and clear for all types of projects.
 Python is also available across a number of operating systems, making it a popular choice for developers.
 If you are using Python on your Windows operating system, you may need to adjust your System Environment Variables to simplify utilizing Python on your server.
+In this article, we will demonstrate how to add Python path to windows 10.

 The latest Python installer for Windows can set the System Environment Variable Path automatically if selected during the installation process.